resibots/limbo/docs/tutorials/quick_start.rst

   sudo make install

-For more options and troubleshootings, see the :ref:`Compilation tutorial <compilation-tutorial>`.
+For more options and troubleshooting, see the :ref:`Compilation tutorial <compilation-tutorial>`.

 Compile Limbo
 -----------------